What is the Imagely Fund?

 Notification of Award

-Winners of the grant will be notified after the judging, which should be completed in late summer of 2016.
+Winners of the grant will be notified after the judging, which should be completed in late summer/ early fall of 2017 (exact timing of judging is dependent on judges' schedules).
 The grant winners may share the news with others involved with the project, but we ask to keep news of the award confidential until the public announcement.

 Disbursement of Funds, Photo Essay and Deadline for Completion of Project